-As a result, in Study 2, we adapted a classic conjunction fallacy paradigm (e.g., Tversky & Kahnemann, 1983) to create an indirect measure of distrust for various groups of people.
-In the most well-known version of this task, participants are given a description of Linda, an outspoken and politically active single woman.
+well-known version of this task, participants are given a description of Linda, an outspoken and politically active single woman.
 When deciding whether it is more probable that Linda is a bank teller, or that Linda is a bank teller and a feminist, most participants incorrectly choose the latter option-that is, they commit the conjunction fallacy-because they heuristically judge that the description sounds representative of a feminist, even though logic dictates this option is necessarily less probable.
 People only commit the conjunction fallacy when the target's description (single, outspoken, and liberal) is deemed representative of the target's potential group membership (feminist).

 We capitalized on this classic finding by presenting participants with a description of an untrustworthy individual and evaluating whether they committed the conjunction fallacy across a number of different target groups.
 In this study, we constructed a description of a person who commits a variety of selfish and illegal acts when he feels he can get away with it-an archetypal freerider.
-Across subjects, we manipulated the target groups to which the man might belong by asking participants whether they thought it more probable that the man was a teacher, or a teacher and 1) a Christian, 2) a Muslim, 3) a rapist, and 4) an atheist.
+Across subjects, we manipulated the target groups to which the man might belong by asking participants whether they thought it more probable that the man was a teacher or a teacher and (a) a Christian, (b) a Muslim, (c) a rapist, and (d) an atheist.
 In this way, we evaluated the degree to which people find an untrustworthy description to be representative of atheists, relative to a majority religious ingroup (Christians), a religious outgroup (Muslims), and an unambiguously distrusted group (rapists).
 The latter two conditions provided especially important contrasts.
 If distrust is extended indiscriminately to religious outgroups, or to groups who are perceived to hold views antithetical to an ingroup's perceived basis for morality, then both atheist targets and Muslim targets should elicit more conjunction errors, relative to Christian targets.
 On the other hand, our framework predicts that atheists should elicit more conjunction errors than even Muslims.
 In addition, religious prosociality is far from the only source for distrust of outgroups, and some people (such as rapists) are probably distrusted because they have a proven track record of betraying trust.
 The inclusion of a rapist target allowed us to evaluate whether distrust derived from religious prosociality was as severe as distrust based on direct knowledge of somebody's malicious history.
 We hypothesized that participants would only tend to commit the conjunction fallacy for the groups who have either a known history of demonstrably untrustworthy behavior (rapists) or a dubious reputation derived from a failure to send religious signals of trustworthiness (atheists).